OpenGenus/cosmos/guides/coding_style/c/README.md

 ## Conditionals

-If, else, for, while, and switch statements should be followed by a space.
+If statement, else statement, for loop, while loop, and switch statements should be followed by a space.
+Inside these conditional statements if expresssion value is positive or negative then it evaluates to true but if it is true then it evaluates to false

 ```C
 if (a == 9) {